 There’s quite a difference in the results of the two tests.
 While the older GFX Bench 2.5 shows that the Adreno 320 on Snapdragon 600 is clearly ahead of its Snapdragon S4 Pro version, in the newer test, things are the other way around.
 But the ambiguity is only with the Galaxy S4, whereas HTC One is clearly ahead of Xperia Z and Nexus 4 in both the tests.
 Also, updated scores for Galaxy S4 with SGX544 show a decline in points scored in both the tests, while HTC One benefits from the Android 4.2.2 update it received recently.

-It seems that Adreno 330 on what is apparently the best SoC available in the market right now is leagues ahead of the competition.
-The second spot is held by the SGX554 found on iPad 4, while Adreno 320 follows next.
+After the Adreno 330, the next spot is held by the SGX554 found on iPad 4, while Adreno 320 follows next.
 While both Snapdragon S4 Pro and Snapdragon 600 pack the same GPU, the one on Snapdragon 600 is slightly faster.
 SGX544 follows behind Adreno 320 according to the updated scores.

 Next in line would be Mali T604 found on Nexus 10.
 We’ve yet to see this GPU on any other device.
 Once you move past these GPUs, you’ll notice the performance according to these benchmarks degrades considerably.
 The numbers posted by other GPUs are nowhere close to the ones posted by the GPUs we mentioned above.
 Here are some further results just to prove that.